simply-pleb/PhantomOS-vm_map/README.md

 ## Interface

-Our goal is to develop a structure for translation of virtual addresses to physical.
+Our goal is to develop a structure for keeping a translations of virtual addresses to physical.
 First lets define its interface.

 The functions that we need: